Joseph Gerrald: London Corresponding Society

 On October 24, 1793, Gerrald and Maurice Margarot were chosen as delegates for a convention of reformers, the British Convention of the Delegates of the People, in Edinburgh.
 While attending, Gerrald took a trip to the Scottish countryside to publicize the reform movement.
 This convention was considered incendiary because of its goals of universal suffrage and annual parliaments and Gerrald's participation in the convention is what led to his arrest.
+He was tried for sedition and sentenced to 14 years transportation.
+Arriving in Sydney on 5 November 1795, he was afflicted with tuberculosis and died on 16 March 1796.